minziran/Distributed-System-Principle/Assignment2/Readme.md

 ##### Fig 3 Start the Zookeepers

-We can see that broker1 becomes the leader broker and broker2 and broker3 are watching.
+We can see that broker1 becomes the leader broker and broker2 and broker3 is watching.
 Then we can start the publishers and subscribers.

-xterm into all publishers and subscribers.
+xterm all publishers and subscribers.
 The command format for publishers is

  ```bash